Top 10 essential keto foods to always keep in your pantry

 Prioritizing plant-based oils

-• Coconut oil: high in saturated fat, but contains medium-chain triglycerides (MCTs).
-MCTs are processed directly by the liver, potentially leading to instant energy and enhanced ketone production (ketogenesis).
+- Coconut oil: high in saturated fat but contains medium-chain triglycerides (MCTs).
+MCTs are processed directly by the liver, potentially leading to instant energy and enhanced ketone production.

-• Olive oil (EVOO): as detailed, excellent for flavor, dressings, and heart health.
+- Extra virgin olive oil (EVOO): excellent for flavor, dressings, and heart health.

 Utilizing specific fat sources for ketosis and energy